Manuel Kamytzes: Under Alexios III

 In 1199, Alexios III fell gravely ill, leading to a dispute about the succession.
 The Emperor had only daughters, and although two of them had been wed to Byzantine aristocrats—Andronikos Kontostephanos and Isaac Vatatzes—who were thus heirs-apparent, both of them had died shortly before.
 Various contenders for the throne put themselves forward among the wider imperial family: Kamytzes himself clashed with the elderly John Doukas, while the Emperor's three brothers—Constantine, John, and Theodore—who had been blinded by Andronikos I and were thus themselves ineligible, jockeyed for their own sons, as did their brother-in-law, the Caesar John Kantakouzenos, who had also been blinded.
 In the end their scheming, angrily denounced by the disgusted Choniates, came to naught: in February 1199, the Emperor married his widowed daughters to another pair of Byzantine aristocrats, Alexios Palaiologos (who became despot and heir-apparent) and Theodore Laskaris, the future founder of the Empire of Nicaea.

 Later in 1199, Ivanko rebelled against Byzantine authority.
-Against him Alexios sent his new sons-in-law and Kamytzes.
+Against him, Alexios sent his new sons-in-law and Kamytzes.
 Ivanko managed to evade the three Byzantine commanders and flee to the mountains.
 Reluctant to engage in a possibly hopeless pursuit in the mountain fastnesses, the Byzantines instead decided to subdue the fortresses of the Philippopolis region, starting with Kritzimos.
 One by one, the fortresses were captured, either by capitulating or being taken by storm.
 Ivanko then set a trap for Kamytzes.
-He had his men gather flocks of livestock, as well as some prisoners of war, and take them across the plain as ostensible tribute to his ally, the Bulgarian ruler Kaloyan.
+He had his men gather flocks of livestock, as well as some prisoners of war, and take them across the plain as an ostensible tribute to his ally, the Bulgarian ruler Kaloyan.
 Learning of this, Kamytzes left his base at the fortress of Batrachokastron and with his men came to plunder the livestock.
 As the Byzantine troops dispersed to capture booty, Ivanko and his men emerged from the woods, killed them, and took Kamytzes prisoner.
 This stroke reversed the course of the campaign, as the demoralized Byzantines drew back, and Ivanko extended his domain south up to the area of Smolyan, Mosynopolis, and Mount Pangaion.